emqx/emqx-docs/en_US/message-validation/message-validation.md

 4. Click **Create** to complete the settings.

-Now you can see an enabled new validator appears in the list on the Message Validation page.
+Now you can see an enabled new validator appears in the list on the Schema Validation page.
 You can disable it as you need.
 You can update the validator settings by clicking **Settings** in the **Actions** column.
 You can also delete the validator or move the position of the validator by clicking **More**.

-### Configure Message Validation in Configuration File
+### Configure Schema Validation in Configuration File

 For configuration details, see [Configuration Manual](https://docs.emqx.com/en/enterprise/v@EE_VERSION@/hocon/).